-In today’s article, we’re going to be reviewing 7 best softest running shoes in 2022.
+In today’s article, we’re going to be reviewing some of the softest running shoes in 2022.

 Beware that with super-soft running shoes, your legs will get tired sooner as they use more muscle energy to create propulsion.

-But the good news is some of the running shoes below either feature responsive foams or even carbon fiber plates to create that responsiveness that’s going to help propel you forward reducing leg fatigue considerably.
+But the good news is some of the running shoes below feature responsive foams or even a carbon fiber plate to create that responsiveness that’s going to help propel you forward reducing leg fatigue considerably.

 Softest Running Shoes